Does Salt Kill Ground Elder?

 No – and attempting it creates lasting damage to your garden without affecting the ground elder.
 Salt cannot reach the extensive network of white underground rhizomes that allow ground elder to spread and regenerate.
 What salt will do is contaminate your soil for years, killing the ornamental plants in your borders while the ground elder – with its rhizomes safely underground – continues spreading exactly as before.

 Of all the DIY weed treatments people try on ground elder, salt is perhaps the most counterproductive.
-You end up with two problems instead of one.
+While salt can kill some weeds, you end up with two problems instead of one when using it on persistent perennials.

 Why Salt Can’t Reach Ground Elder